Resources for Eating Disorders and Body Image

 - Referrals for additional help

-"Individualized, compassionate, evidence-based care for patients age 8-24 with eating disorders."
-(Patients pay fee-for-service or use billable insurance.)
+"Individualized, compassionate, evidence-based care for patients age 8-22 with eating disorders."
+Patients pay fee-for-service or use billable insurance.

 1009 Greene Street

-- Short-term counseling services on personal, emotional, family and work place issues
+- Short-term counseling services for personal, emotional, family and workplace issues

 - Critical incident, trauma and grief counseling